 I am is a true believer that yoga can be adapted for any body and I teach adapted and chair yoga in Scottsdale to students with MS and other movement disorders and Yoga for Parkinson’s for the Muhammed Ali Parkinson’s Center.
 I also teach meditation, including Meditation for Beginners and Mindfulness and Metta (Loving Kindness) Meditation practices.

-When not on the mat or meditation cushion, you will find me hiking and playing outdoors or spending time with my amazing daughters, Nikki and Brandi or with my sweet rescue pups, Piper and Charlie.
-(But really … who rescued who?)
+When not on the mat or meditation cushion, you will find me hiking and playing outdoors or spending time with my amazing daughters, Nikki and Brandi and my handsome little grandson, Lincoln, or with my sweet rescue pup, Piper.
+(But really … who rescued whom?)

 “Brigitte Yancy’s classes are amazing.
 Each class is a unique treasure of exploration, with cohesive sequencing and a unifying theme.
 I always leave with a new gem of knowledge or awareness.
 She is a teacher of depth and range.
 Thank you so much for your great classes Brigitte!” ~ Leanna B